-So, a product has the same UPC no matter where it’s sold, but different stores assign it different SKUs.
+So a product has the same UPC no matter where it’s sold, but different stores assign it different SKUs.
 SKUs are typically unique to a single retailer.

 Then again, there are a lot of retailers that use UPCs as SKUs.
 But smaller shops (especially those that make their own products) may find it beneficial to create their own SKU system.

 If you’re going to use SKUs, their management is incredibly important.
-SKU management allows you to analyse the cost of carrying each product so you can be sure that every piece of inventory meets the financial objectives of the business.
+SKU management allows you to analyze the cost of carrying each product so you can be sure that every piece of inventory meets the financial objectives of the business.